Police Officers : The Job | Qualifications | The Process | Training | Experienced Police Officers (Exempts) | Information Sessions | Recruitment FAQs

 - community volunteer experience (see Volunteer Opportunities with the VPD)

 - work experience in a supervisory capacity and / or having significant interaction with the public

-If you meet our qualifications, or if you'd just like to find out more about a career in policing, come out to one of our Information Sessions.
+If you meet our qualifications, or if you would just like to find out more about a career in policing, come out to one of our Information Sessions.
 We hold them every month at the JIBC Police Academy in New Westminster.
 It's a chance to hear our presentation, and also talk one on one with a recruiter.